Researching outside the box: how to pursue interests in specialist areas of law

 For me, Space Law provided that spark.
 I think it was the nascency of it as well as the opportunity to be truly impactful with my ideas that interested me in the topic, and I went on to write a piece on space law for my final-year research project.
 However, the research process was difficult, and looking for professional opportunities was even harder.
 The aim of this blog is to provide some tips about researching these niche areas confidently and effectively, both for academic work and in a professional capacity.

-A guidance appointment with the Central Careers Service or an appointment with the Law School Employability Adviser may also help you to begin to fine tune some next steps.
+Using Central University’s Careers Service or arranging an appointment with the Law School Employability Adviser may also help you to begin to fine tune some next steps.

 LinkedIn